orienteerfeed/ofeed-docs/docs/tutorials/ochecklist.md

 9. Update competitor's status and details (card number and note) via connected sportident unit or manually

 ## Changes synchronisation
-- Changes made at the start are uploaded to the OFeed platform in regular intervals.
+- Changes made at the start are uploaded to the `OFeed` platform in regular intervals.
-- Changes made at registration office, online form etc are detected and downloaded to the OChecklist app.
+- Changes made at registration office, online form etc. are detected and downloaded to the OChecklist app.
-You are synchronized with the OFeed database in real-time.
+You are synchronized with the `OFeed` database in real-time.

-When an synchronisation error occurs the OFeed icon has red background
+When an synchronisation error occurs the `OFeed` icon has red background

 ![Error status](/img/tutorials/ochecklist/ochecklist_09_ofeed_error_status_50proc.jpg)